vaish9825/LeetCodeStats/README.md

 ## Features

-* Search any LeetCode username
-* Real-time coding statistics and submission metrics
+* Search any LeetCode username for real-time coding statistics and submission metrics
 * Animated circular progress bars for Easy, Medium, and Hard problems along with dynamic stat cards with responsive UI
 * **Custom API Proxy** to securely bypass browser CORS restrictions
 * Smooth and clean user experience